App Volumes Architecture

 - Architecture chapters give design guidance on the Omnissa products you are interested in including in your deployment, including Workspace ONE UEM, Access, Intelligence, Workspace ONE Assist, Horizon Cloud Service, Horizon 8, App Volumes, Dynamic Environment Manager, and Unified Access Gateway.

-- Integration chapters cover the integration of products, components, and services you need to create the environment capable of delivering the services that you want to deliver to your users.
+- Integration chapters cover the integration of products, components, and services needed to create an environment capable of delivering the services you want to offer your users.

 For more information about App Volumes, you can explore the following resources: